In this topic guide

 Why Grapefruit Is Unusual Among Foods

 Grapefruit (and to a lesser extent pomelo, Seville oranges, and tangelos) contains natural compounds called furanocoumarins.
-These compounds interfere with a family of enzymes in your gut and liver, most notably CYP3A4, that are responsible for breaking down many medications, including oestrogen.
+These compounds interfere with a family of enzymes in your gut and liver, most notably CYP3A4, that are responsible for breaking down many medications, including estrogen.

 When you eat grapefruit or drink grapefruit juice, these enzymes are temporarily inhibited.
 For some medications, this means more of the drug reaches your bloodstream than intended.
 For others, it means the drug is metabolised differently.